 “’The good shepherd lays down his life for his sheep.’
-The difference between the good and the bad shepherd is that the former seeks the advantage of the flock, the latter his own."
-St. Thomas Aquinas, Commentary on St. John’s Gospel, ch.
-10. Christ crucified, when lifted up above all other things, "will draw all men" unto Him. ~
+The difference between the good and the bad shepherd is that the former seeks the advantage of the flock, the latter his own," said St. Thomas Aquinas in his Commentary on St. John’s Gospel, ch.
+10. Christ crucified, when lifted up above all other things, "will draw all men" unto Him.

 + + +